-Martin is Deputy Head of the Meriden Programme.
+Martin is Acting Head of the Meriden Programme.
 His background is in Mental Health Nursing.
 After qualifying as a Mental Health Nurse he worked as an in-patient nurse for 2 years.
 He then started working in a Community Mental Health Team and subsequently managed this team for 5 years before starting work as a Clinical Specialist for the Meriden Programme in 2004, becoming Deputy Director in 2008.

 He has been involved in various initiatives with the programme.
 He co-ordinated the Partners in Care campaign in the mental health trusts across the West Midlands in 2004-2005 and worked closely with Carers in Partnership in a number of areas.
 He was part of the group that created the DVD with NIMHE about working with families across cultures and recently has looked at measuring the outcomes of family work from the perspective of service users, families and clinical staff.